Sunday, May 14, 2023

 Plantar fasciitis is most common during the ages of 40-60.
 It is often triggered by a change in walking or running habits.
 So if you have increased your levels of activity, changed from running on grass to running on hard surfaces, or changed your shoe wear then you are at higher risk of developing plantar fasciitis.

-Another really important factor is tight heel cord or tight calf muscles (known as gastrocnemius) as when these are tight there is less give in movement and higher forces are transferred to the foot during running or walking.
+Another really important factor is tight heel cord or tight calf muscles (known as the gastrocnemius muscle) as when these are tight there is less give in movements, and higher forces are transferred to the foot during running or walking.

 How is plantar fasciitis diagnosed?